-In the table above, the contributions for Kikel A, Long Lake, and Lake House Trail CE reflect the amounts required to support the new stewardship obligations on these properties.
 The inflation adjustment reflects the requirement under the policy to grow this fund each year by at least the rate of inflation.
 As detailed in Note 5, a portion of the Stewardship Fund principal is invested in broad-based equity ETFs.
-Because these gains are subject to market volatility, Stewardship Fund investment earnings in excess of inflation are held temporarily as a reserve to ensure the ability to meet future inflation contributions.
+Because these gains are subject to market volatility, Stewardship Fund investment earnings in excess of inflation are held temporarily in investment gain reserve to ensure the ability to meet future inflation contributions.
+The total investment gain reserve, as of June 30, 2021, is \$111,665.